Formaldehyde in Flooring Laminates

 The majority of laminate flooring products being installed in the United are safe.
 Many of the laminate flooring products are certified by the North American Laminate Flooring Association – NALFA.
 Companies such as Kronotex, Columbia, Shaw, Mohawk, Mannington, Pergo and Quick Step among others are certifying their laminate flooring which includes testing for formaldehyde in flooring products they have certified.
 For a list of certified laminate flooring products Click Here

-Formaldehyde in Flooring and Other Products
+Formaldehyde In Laminate and Other Products

 Formaldehyde is present in composite wood products including but not limited to laminate flooring.
 Many wood products are made using urea formaldehyde adhesives.
 Formaldehyde can be found in building materials, products such as plywood, particleboard, cabinets, furniture, hardwood and medium density fiberboard.
 Formaldehyde is found in home furnishings including textiles, wallpaper, wood floor finishes and paint.
 Other uses include household cleaners, personal care products, medicine and even yard products and pesticides.
 Formaldehyde is a naturally occurring substance in the air we breath and is also released by burning wood, automobiles, gas, oil and even cigarettes.